Sainathrahul22/Multiple-Disease-Prediction/README.md

 > Don't forgot to star this repository. ⭐

+> This project was adapted by Sainath Rahul.

 ## Our website can test the following diseases:-
 1) Diabetes : 97% accurate
 2) Heart : 83.61% accurate